edwindus/attentionspan/content/posts/jokerswild/fun-project-taking-shape/index.md

 tags: ["Jokers Wild Tribute"]
 preview: "_preview.jpg"
 hero: "_hero.jpg"
-summary: "Introduction of the Jokers Wild slotmachine and deciding on an approach to build a tribute."
+summary: "Introduction of the Jokers Wild slotmachine and deciding on an approach to build a tribute"
 ---

 A couple of months ago I came across this nice [kickstarter initiative](https://www.kickstarter.com/projects/alexklein/kano-a-computer-anyone-can-make) called [Kano](http://www.kano.me/).
 Well over 13 thousand people backend them up; and they collected 15 times the 100K dollar they needed to kickstart their product.
 Well Done!